Kitware/vtk-js/Sources/Rendering/Core/Light/api.md

 ConeAngle=30, AttenuationValues=(1,0,0), Exponent=1 and the
 TransformMatrix is NULL.

-### render(renderer, int)

-Abstract interface to renderer.
-Each concrete subclass of vtkLight will load its data into the graphics system in response to this method invocation.
-The actual loading is performed by a vtkLightDevice subclass, which will get created automatically.

 ### ambientColor, diffuseColor, specularColor

 Set/Get the color of the light.
 It is possible to set the ambient,